-By LIZ RAPPAPORT, AARON LUCCHETTI And GEOFFREY A. FOWLER Updated Jan.
-18, 2011 12:01 a m.
-ET
+By LIZ RAPPAPORT, AARON LUCCHETTI And GEOFFREY A. FOWLER

-Goldman Sachs Group Inc. GS -0.84% slammed the door on U.S. clients hoping to inv in a private offering of shares in Facebook Inc., because it said the intense media spotl left the deal in danger of violating U.S. securities laws.
+Goldman Sachs Group Inc. slammed the door on U.S. clients hoping to invest in a private offering of shares in Facebook Inc., because it said the intense media spotlight left the deal in danger of violating U.S. securities laws.

-Goldman's decision to allow only non-U.S. investors to buy shares in the social-networ site is a black eye for the Wall Street firm, which sent jealous rivals scurrying for look-a deals when the Facebook agreement surfaced two weeks ago.
+Goldman's decision to allow only non-U.S. investors to buy shares in the social-networking site is a black eye for the Wall Street firm, which sent jealous rivals scurrying for look-alike deals when the Facebook agreement surfaced two weeks ago.

-The change could damage Goldman's ti to some of its most lucrative clients, left empty-handed just as they were decidin whether to invest in Facebook, clients sa Facebook executives were frustrated by headache of restructuring the deal at the last minute, according to people familiar with the situation.
-But the private offering as much as \$1.5 billion in Facebook sha
+The change could damage Goldman's ties to some of its most lucrative clients, left empty-handed just as they were deciding whether to invest in Facebook, clients say.

+Facebook executives were frustrated by the headache of restructuring the deal at the last minute, according to people familiar with the situation.
+But the private offering of as much as \$1.5 billion in Facebook shares remains on track.